zendesk/arturo/README.md

 ### <span id='adminpermissions'>Admin Permissions</span>

-`Arturo.permit_management` is a block that is run in the context of a Controller instance.
-It should return `true` iff the current user can manage permissions.
-Configure the block in `config/initializers/arturo_initializer.rb`.
+`Arturo::FeatureManagement#may_manage_features?` is a method that is run in the context of a Controller or View instance.
+It should return `true` if and only if the current user may manage permissions.
+The default implementation is as follows:

+    current_user.present? && current_user.admin?

+You can change the implementation in `config/initializers/arturo_initializer.rb`.
 A reasonable implementation might be

     Arturo.permit_management do
-      current_user.admin?
-    end

-or

-    Arturo.permit_management do
-      signed_in? && signed_in_person.can?(:manage_features)
+      signed_in? && current_user.can?(:manage_features)
     end

 ### <span id='featurerecipients'>Feature Recipients</span>